kubernetes/website/docs/tasks/debug-application-cluster/local-debugging.md

 {% capture overview %}

 Kubernetes applications usually consist of multiple, separate services, each running in its own container.
-Developing and debugging these services on a remote Kubernetes cluster can be cumbersome, requiring you to [get a shell on a running container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) and then running your tools inside the remote shell.
+Developing and debugging these services on a remote Kubernetes cluster can be cumbersome, requiring you to [get a shell on a running container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) and running your tools inside the remote shell.

-This document describes using `telepresence` to develop and debug a service locally, while proxying the service to a remote Kubernetes cluster.
+`telepresence` is a tool to ease the process of developing and debugging services locally, while proxying the service to a remote Kubernetes cluster.
 Using `telepresence` allows you to use custom tools, such as a debugger and IDE, for a local service and provides the service full access to ConfigMap, secrets, and the services running on the remote cluster.

+This document describes using `telepresence` to develop and debug services running on a remote cluster locally.

 {% endcapture %}